mistersingh179/bw-dashboard/README.md

 - for production / non dev usage we do `npm run build` & then use `npm start` to serve it
 - run taskforce locally so taskforce UI can see our local redis
 - `TASKFORCE_TOKEN=xxx taskforce -n "Local Docker Redis" -p 63790`
+- at times we need to run scripts locally and dont want logs so we can turn them off via env variables `PINO_LOG_LEVEL=error node --loader tsx scripts/repl.ts`

 ## running arbitrary script
 - `tsx scripts/foo.ts`